zadmainda/GCP-Cloud-Build-Kubernetes-Container/ReadMe.md

 How to Run:
     >Navigate to Linux cmd prompt and execute `chmod +x cloud-build.sh` to convert to an executable
         > triggers the conversion and execution of the quickstart.sh shell script into an executable
         > builds and pushes the Docker container image in Cloud Build
+    > type ./cloud-build.sh to run the executed file